 With top-hinge and outward openings, the Awning Windows are weather-resistant and offer easy ventilation.
 These windows can be combined with picture windows for versatile effectiveness.
 You can also place them a little higher from the ground to ensure privacy.
 They are smaller in size and are mostly used in basements.

 These windows are very large in size to dominate the wall or room where they are attached and as their name suggests, they are mostly used for offering an overlook to something attractive.
 They have a single glass pane and cannot be opened as they are stationary.
-They are energy efficient and often utilized with other combinations for maximizing the view.
+They are energy efficient and often utilised with other combinations for maximising the view.